OnboardingETHCR/Testing-Onboarding/modulo3/modulo3-1.md

 Solidity is:

-- 🛠️ **Statically typed** — every variable must declare its type
+- 🛠️ **Statically typed** : every variable must declare its type
-- 💻 **Contract-oriented** — each file defines a smart contract (like a mini backend)
+- 💻 **Contract-oriented** : each file defines a smart contract (like a mini backend)
-- 🧱 **Storage-aware** — managing memory and storage explicitly matters
+- 🧱 **Storage-aware** : managing memory and storage explicitly matters
-- 🔒 **Security-focused** — mistakes are irreversible, so code must be precise
+- 🔒 **Security-focused** : mistakes are irreversible, so code must be precise

-It compiles into **EVM bytecode** — low-level instructions executed by the Ethereum Virtual Machine.
+It compiles into **EVM bytecode**, low-level instructions executed by the Ethereum Virtual Machine.

 ---